Shri Mata Vaishno Devi University: Academic programmes

 The university follows a credit-based programme structure, which requires students to earn a sufficient number of credits in order to earn a degree.
 Industrial/Corporate Training is also a mandatory part of the curriculum.
 Students are encouraged to work on industry sponsored projects.
 A continuous evaluation system is followed, and evaluation techniques such as quizzes, assignments, and minor and major tests are used periodically.
 Each school has a Board of Studies consisting of eminent academics and professionals from industry who update the syllabi to ensure relevance of the content vis-à-vis the needs of industry as well as research.

 Extensive usage of varied contemporary pedagogy, such as multi-media teaching aids like digital projectors, OHP, net-enabled labs, video conferencing, cut-section models, and simulation software, are used to enrich the teaching–learning process.
 Field visits are conducted regularly to familiarise students with real world applications of the knowledge learnt.

 Visiting lectures by a variety of faculty members and professionals are arranged on a regular basis to broaden the scope of learning.
 The university has a high student teacher ratio of 12:1.

 Rankings

-The College of Engineering was ranked in the 151-200 category by the National Institutional Ranking Framework (NIRF) in 2024.
-The School of Architecture was ranked in the 76-100 category by the NIRF university ranking in 2020.
+The College of Engineering was ranked in the 151-200 category by the National Institutional Ranking Framework (NIRF) in 2025.
+The School of Architecture was ranked in 23 by the NIRF university ranking in 2025.